pcaversaccio/snekmate/CONTRIBUTING.md

-# 🫡 Contributing to 🐍 Snekmate Contracts
+# 🫡 Contributing to 🐍 snekmate

 🙏 Thank you so much for your help in improving the project and pushing 🐍Vyper's long-term success!
 Many folks will be grateful to you.
 We are so glad to have you!